I think it matters.

 Diaper wording: The mystery revealed and our opinions

 It is confusing!
-Look for percentage information.
+Look for fabric content percentage information.
 It should be on the website with the product, as should country of origin.
 If it is not, question it.
+Both country of origin and the fabric of the diaper should be clearly listed.
+You should know what you are buying.

 Cotton diaper: any diaper that contains some cotton.
 It does not mean it is 100% cotton.
 It likely contains polyester, or other fabrics.
 If it's 100% cotton it will likely say 100% cotton, otherwise, assume it is not 100% cotton.